 Connect Your Efforts to Your Business Goals

-Before it’s overlooked, your social media plan is to start with business objectives, which then break down into social media goals, which then break down into a series of tactics using various social media.
+Your social media plan must be anchored by your business objectives.
+Then, break down into social media goals, which then break down into a series of tactics using various social media.

 From a sales & marketing point of view, your social media plan should touch upon the 5 vantage points of social media: